How do Slot Canyons Form?

-Sandstone is the most evident rock type making up slot canyons, as its makeup of compressed sand is more susceptible to the chemical and physical erosional forces of water.
+Sandstone is the most evident rock type that forms into slot canyons, as it is composed of compressed sand and is, therefore, more susceptible to the chemical and physical erosional forces of water.

-Slot canyons occur in many other places around the world, but few offer the variety and sense of awe as the Colorado Plateau’s.
+Slot canyons occur in many other places around the world, but few offer the variety and sense of awe as the Colorado Plateau.